 Electives by Degree

 In addition to the six Core Courses for majors: four HSSP electives (one from each Focal Area + a fourth from any Focal Area)

-To complete a Bachelor of Science (BS), you must complete 70 credits, including the introductory biology sequence (BIOL 14a + BIOL 18a; BIOL 15b + BIOL 18b; and also BIO 16a), 3 HSSP electives + 16 credits worth of Additional Basic Science* courses)
+To complete a Bachelor of Science (BS), you must complete 70 credits, including the introductory biology sequence and accompanying labs (BIOL 14a + BIOL 18a; BIOL 15b + BIOL 18b; and also BIO 16a), 3 HSSP electives + 16 credits worth of Additional Basic Science* courses)